 Other financial intermediaries other than insurance companies and pension funds include various types of financial intermediaries that acquire funds by accepting long-term and specific assets, according to the activity they are engaged in and through the issue of equity and debt securities.
-These intermediaries are specialized for lending to special groups of debtors by using special financial arrangements such as lease, financial derivative operations etc. Other financial intermediaries primarily include legal entities engaged in financial lease, commission, dealers in securities and financial derivatives, companies that finance import/export of goods, holding companies, investment funds (open, closed and private), brokers and dealers that operate for their account etc.
+These intermediaries are specialized for lending to special groups of debtors by using special financial arrangements such as leasing, financial derivative operations etc. Other financial intermediaries primarily include legal entities engaged in financial leasing, commission, dealers in securities and financial derivatives, companies that finance import/export of goods, holding companies, financial companies extending loans to non-financial corporations and households, investment funds (open, closed and private), brokers and dealers that operate for their account etc.